Tiny-Earth/DemoSite/site/src/design.md

     #### Evaluate Your Course

-    Call to mind a course you are teaching, have taught, or are planning to teach.
+    *Call to mind a course you are teaching, have taught, or are planning to teach.*

-    Now consider your course.
-To what extent (0=not at all; 1=to some extent; 2=a lot) does it:
+    To what extent (0=not at all; 1=to some extent; 2=a lot) does your course:

     - Emphasize learning the facets of science
     - Clarify what is expected of students